ChatTheatre/SkotOS/dev_scripts/stackscript/README.md

 Relay 2 connects incoming websocket port 10802 to DGD's Tree of WOE port 10090.
 The in-browser TreeOfWoe.html page can use this relay as its websocket.

+NGinX is also used for HTTPS-terminating the connection to DGD.
+Port 10803 accepts incoming HTTPS connections and uses DGD's port 10080 as the backend.
+This permits the DGD server to handle https URLs.

 A variety of scripts are run frequently via cron to keep all of these servers running and healthy.

 ## Logfiles